AbdullrahmanEsmael2007/LLMviaWhatsApp/explanation.md

-# LLM via WhatsApp - Codebase Explanation
+# LLM via Voicecall - Codebase Explanation

 > A real-time AI voice assistant application that bridges Twilio phone calls with OpenAI's Realtime API, enabling users to have voice conversations with an AI chatbot over the phone.